 The main functions of Maxima Grupė’s audit committee include: oversight of the process of preparing and auditing the annual financial statements, review and monitoring of the independence of the external auditor, and monitoring of internal quality control and internal audit at the company.

-The company’s audit committee is to be comprised of three members (two of whom are independent) elected for a four-year term.
+The company’s audit committee is comprised of three members (two of whom are independent) elected for a four-year term.
 Members of the committee are required to be of impeccable reputation and to have relevant experience in the areas of accounting or of the auditing of financial statements.

 Maxima Grupė runs retail chain Maxima (in the Baltic States), Stokrotka and Aldik (Poland), T-Market (Bulgaria) and food e-store Barbora operating in Lithuania and Latvia.